 vTPM Requirements (normative)

 The vTPM SHALL implement a 1.2 or later TPM specification.
 The shutdown and restart of a Virtual Platform shall be treated as the equivalent of a shutdown and restart of a physical platform.

+The vTPM’s internal secrets and the integrity of its data SHALL be protected whenever the data is not in the vTPM-controlled memory space, by encrypting vTPM data before it is stored, and by saving its data with appropriate rollback prevention mechanisms whenever its non-volatile state changes.
+(See Sections 9.3, 9.6, 11)

 vTPMs SHOULD maintain a distinction between software and data, and use a standardized serializable format to store the data, in order to simplify software upgrade and migration.